kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 2\. *Compliance:* Each type certificate holder, and each supplemental type certificate holder of a modification affecting the airplane fuel tank system, must accomplish the following within the compliance times specified in paragraph (e) of this section:

-\(a\) Conduct a safety review of the airplane fuel tank system to determine that the design meets the requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.901   Installation.|§25.901]] and 25.981(a) and (b) of this chapter.
+\(a\) Conduct a safety review of the airplane fuel tank system to determine that the design meets the requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.901   Installation.|§§25.901]] and 25.981(a) and (b) of this chapter.
 If the current design does not meet these requirements, develop all design changes to the fuel tank system that are necessary to meet these requirements.
 The responsible Aircraft Certification Service office for the affected airplane may grant an extension of the 18-month compliance time for development of design changes if:

 \(1\) The safety review is completed within the compliance time;